 As it’s the weekend and hopefully everyone has a few minutes to spare, time when they can sit down with a cup of coffee or a glass of wine, I thought I would share with you a short story I have written, totally fictional and of course it is set here in France.
 It may get a little spooky, but it is halloween!
 Please share with friends and family and most of all enjoy…Happy Halloween

-We moved in the summer of 2007, with Simon intending to churn out the last few chapters of a second book from a ground-floor study to provide the financial spine to a new life.
-His typewriter was a promise of income, the sound intended to be the chattering impetus needed by an author fresh to a new full-time career.
-We left our west London arena with sad hearts, a clutch of friends and relatives promising to visit, and two cars laden to the gills with incidental belongings while the furniture and family jewels went via Pickfords.
-Moving is a lesson in finance and expenditure that is easily learnt and never forgotten; suffice to say we should have hired a van and done it ourselves, but by late August we were done with the basics of empty boxes, runs to the ‘déchetterie’ with packing-paper and cardboard, and I had blisters from starting the old and bad-tempered French mower which we had inherited.
+We moved in the summer of 2007, with Simon intending to churn out the last few chapters of his second book from a ground-floor study as a means of providing the financial spine to our new life.
+His typewriter was a promise of income, the sound of its chattering keys intended to be the hubris of an author fresh to a new full-time career.
+We left our west London arena with sad hearts, a clutch of friends and relatives promising to visit, and sallied across the Channel with two cars laden to the gills with incidental belongings – the furniture and family jewels went via Pickfords, of course.
+Unfortunately, moving is a lesson in finance and expenditure that is easily learnt and never forgotten; suffice to say we should have hired a van and done it ourselves, but by late August we were done with the basics of empty boxes, runs to the ‘déchetterie’ with packing-paper and cardboard, and I had blisters from starting the old and bad-tempered French mower which we had inherited.

-The house that had once gaped at us like a friendly toothless drunkard had had its hair cut and a lick of fresh paint added throughout to mask most of the cracks and a century’s worth of rising damp.
-Roses from the garden radiated through the old rooms, and a hot summer and open windows had dried out a decade of lifeless winters.
-Our cut-lawn now led down to the river, and our old neighbour’s wall on one side was ablaze with the fading colours of an ancient wisteria.
+The house that had once gaped at us like a friendly toothless drunkard had had its hair cut, and we’d added a lick of fresh paint throughout to mask most of the cracks and a century’s worth of rising damp.
+Roses from the garden punctuated perfume through the old rooms, and a hot summer and open windows had dried out a decade of lifeless winters.
+Our cut lawn now led down serenely to the river, and our old neighbour’s wall on one side was ablaze with the fading colours of an ancient wisteria.
 To the west we had an uninterrupted view to the country and its ever-changing landscape.

 We made tentative footsteps into our new life and village, finding the boulangerie and the hours of the intermittent café a delight, and discovered a friendly face at the Marie with answers to most of our questions.
 It probably helped we all spoke decent french, made the right noises, and knew enough of Dordogne protocol to not put our great big English feet in the wrong puddles.
-We were also slightly off the typical beaten tourist-track and we suspected we lucky to have fallen on a village with a distinct lack of British accents.
-The previous Christmas and Easter holidays had also eased the way somewhat; the former had been a bitterly cold sojourn spent huddled around the fire which had involved many high jinks, mulled wine and a fortnight of candle-lit games of charades; the latter had been an endless feast of chocolate and a week-long smell of apple blossom during a spell of spring sunshine that had spoilt us totally.
+We were also slightly off the typical beaten tourist-track and I suspected we lucky to have fallen on a village with a distinct lack of British accents.
+The previous Christmas and Easter holidays had also eased the way somewhat; the former had been a bitterly cold sojourn spent huddled around the fire which had generated many high jinks, fuelled with mulled wine and hot chocolate; it had been a fortnight of candle-lit games of charades; the Easter interlude had been an endless feast of treats and a week-long spell of spring sunshine that had spoilt us totally, especially with the smell of fresh apple blossom.
 We still had a great deal of ground to cover, including meeting many of our immediate neighbours, but we knew it was a matter best not rushed.
 It would all come good in time.